Probing the Solar System for Dark Matter Using the Sagnac Effect: Applying the Sagnac Effect to Probing Baryonic Mass and Dark Matter in the Solar System

 For our analysis, we will consider values up to $10^{-3}$ of the Sun's mass ($M_{\odot}$), as shown in Figure 2, since it's possible that the amount of dark matter inside the Sun or its vicinity varied over time.
 Considering the example of $k = 10^{-4}$ $M_{\odot}$, we get the characteristic reach of the dark matter as

-Based on these results, we calculated the relative deviations using Eq. \eqref{dev_Sagnac_time_dark_matter} and present them in Table II.
-Importantly, the relative deviations of the Sagnac time is one order of magnitude larger than the precision of atomic clocks on board satellites.
+Based on these results, we calculate the relative deviations using Eq. \eqref{dev_Sagnac_time_dark_matter} and present them in Table II, where once more we used the data collected from \cite{NASA}.
+Importantly, the relative deviations of the Sagnac time are one order of magnitude larger than the precision of atomic clocks on board satellites.
 This suggests that the current methods could potentially be used to detect and study the effects of dark matter.

+It is worth mentioning that, on considering the upper bound for the dark matter mass within the Solar System, estimated at $\sim 10^{-10} M_{\odot}$ based solely on observations of planetary and spacecraft motions \cite{pitjeva2013}, the relative deviation in the Sagnac Effect, according to Eq. (\ref{dev_Sagnac_time_dark_matter}), decreases to $10^{-14}$ at the Mercury orbit radius, staying significantly below, therefore, the current accuracy of onboard atomic clocks.

+We close this Section by stating that the gravitational influence of the planets eventually harboring dark matter on light beams passing nearby does not significantly affect the Sagnac time delay around our star.
+Using Eq. (\ref{dev_Sagnac_time_dark_matter}) for $\Delta$ and considering Mercury’s data, for instance, with a group of satellites orbiting this planet at $R\approx 2,500$ km and emitting light beams in opposite directions between them, we find that the corresponding relative deviation of the Sagnac time has magnitude order of ($\Delta \sim 10^{-12}$), in the limit of sensitivity, therefore, of the current embarked atomic clocks.
+This result assumes the same concentration of dark matter within the planet as that used for the Sun’s core, which is unrealistic.
+In this case, the deviation is two orders of magnitude smaller than those calculated for the Sun.